odin-labs-tech/lexiconjs-react/examples/expo/README.md

 First, the TranslationProvider is included within the `app/_layout.tsx` file.
 This allows us to use any Lexicon hooks or components within the application.

-Then, we have abstracted our two primary text components from the `tamagui` component library in our `components/Heading.tsx` and `components/Text.tsx` files.
+Then, we have abstracted our two primary text components from the `tamagui` component library in our `components/Text.tsx` file.
 We find that this helps simplify the usage and avoid any mistakes in implementation.
 However, you could just wrap anything you'd like to translate directly instead.

 ## Learn More